Are you utilizing social media?

 3. Utilize Facebook ads.
 To put it simply, you can promote your business, your services and/or your content to a very specific audience or a larger, less specific audience.
 You can target people based on location, age, gender, language, interests, behaviors, and connections.
 You can even target people based on a list of email addresses or phone numbers you may have.
 And the best part is, Facebook ads are much cheaper than other options like Google AdWords.
-To see in more detail how you can specify a certain audience, check out this video:

 4. Maintain a consistent profile picture.
 Though profile pictures change frequently with personal profiles, it's a good idea to keep a consistent profile picture for your company page.
 Use a version of your company logo that includes the company name, and try not to change it all that often.
 You want your profile picture to be recognizable, and if it's frequently changing, your consumers won't recognize you.
 Use these dimensions: 180px by 180px.

 5. Take advantage of the “Products” section.
 As an insurance agency, this is a great place to show prospects what you specialize in, quickly giving them an idea as to whether you're the type of agency they're looking for.
 To add a “Products” section, simply click the “+Add Shop Section” link on your page:

 These are just a few suggestions on utilizing Facebook to market your agency.
 What works for other agencies may not work for you, but experimenting with these tools available to you is crucial for continually growing your business.